leodlpy7/dotfiles/README.md

 - `regreet`
 - `rofi`
 - `spotify`
+- `swayidle`
+- `swaylock`
 - `thunar`
-- `wlogout`
 - `xournalpp`

 ## Background wallpaper

 The background wallpaper is now inside the configuration, but unfortunately, `greetd` requires the background to be in `/etc/greetd/`.
 To use this configuration, you have to copy the background to `/etc/greetd/` to make `greetd` look pleasantly.

 ## Keyboard shortcuts